Collection Norman Family

 [Wrexham; Oxford; Welsh Coast]

-This multi-reel colour film (with some magenta and green cast) provides highlights of a family trip through the towns of Wrexham in Wales; the university town of Oxford; and enjoying a seaside family holiday to the Welsh coast.
+This multi-reel colour film (with some magenta and green cast) shows a family trip through the towns of Wrexham in Wales; the university town of Oxford; and enjoying a seaside family holiday to the Welsh coast.

 [Wales Seaside Fun]